-- The monetary donation for charitable purpose and social activity support shall be done in compliance with the Delegation of Manual of Authorities regarding the monetary donation for charitable purpose and social activity support.
+- The donation for charitable purpose and social activity support shall be done in compliance with the Delegation of Manual of Authorities regarding the donation for charitable purpose and social activity support;

-- Welcome reception provision and acceptance shall be reasonably done as necessary in accordance with general business etiquette for BAFS’s business benefits and proper manner that reflects normal relations with third parties whose duties or business are related to the Company’s business.
-BAFS shall also explicitly determine budget amount and authorized persons for approval of welcome reception provision and report on welcome reception acceptance in writing.
+- Entertainment and giving/receiving hospitality shall be reasonably done as necessary in accordance with general business etiquette for BAFS’s business benefits and proper manner that reflects normal relations with third parties whose duties or business are related to BAFS’s business.
+BAFS shall also explicitly determine budget amount and authorized persons for approval of welcome reception provision and report on welcome reception acceptance in writing;

-- Any hospitality expenditures, including accommodation and travelling expenses during site visit, work observation, food and beverage or other expenses to induce government officers,other persons or other organizations to act wrongfully to obtain the Company’s interests, shall not be paid.
+- Any hospitality expenditures, including accommodation and travelling expenses during site visit, work observation, food and beverage or other expenses to induce government officers,other persons or other organizations to act wrongfully to obtain BAFS’s interests, shall not be paid; and

 Moreover, BAFS implements risk management in its operations possibly related to corruption and take actions to prevent engagement in corruption as follows:

-- In case an employee experiences or acknowledges any risks, which may affect the Company or violate the Principles of Good Corporate Governance, Code of Conduct and Anti-Corruption Policy, such employee shall immediately report such matter to his/her supervisor for further implementation of risk management.
+- In case an employee experiences or acknowledges any risks, which may affect BAFS or violate the Principles of Good Corporate Governance, Code of Conduct and Anti-Corruption Policy, such employee shall immediately report such matter to his/her supervisor for further implementation of risk management.

-- BAFS communicates its Code of Conduct and Anti-Corruption Policy both internally and externally to people including trade partners, suppliers/distributors via different channels such as E-document management system, posting notices and its website.
+BAFS communicates its Code of Conduct and Anti-Corruption Policy both internally and externally to people such as trade partners and suppliers/distributors via different channels such as E-document management system, posting notices and its website

-- For internal communication, BAFS regularly articulates such matter to its executives and employees via e-mail at least once in a quarter of a year.
+- For internal communication BAFS regularly articulates such matter to its executives and employees via e-mail at least once every quarter of a year.

-- For external communication, BAFS communicates the Anti-Corruption Policy to its subsidiaries and associates via e-mail as well as brochures distributed to its business partners to disseminate practice guidelines on the Company’s Anti-Corruption measures, and invites its business partners to jointly declare the intention to and apply for the membership of Thailand’s Private Sector Collective Action Coalition against Corruption (CAC).
-In this regard, BAFS has its business partner trained and invited continually.
-On November 26, 2019, BAFS arranged training for the fourth year, which was entitled “Supplier Code of Conduct and Sustainability Framework”.
-BAFS invited all key business partners as well as new business partners to participate the training.
-BAFS also provided coaching to business partners who wished to jointly declare the intention to and apply for the membership of CAC.
+- For external communication BAFS communicates the Anti-Corruption Policy to its subsidiaries and associates via e-mail as well as brochures distributed to its business partners to disseminate practice guidelines on BAFS’s Anti-Corruption measures, and invites its suppliers to jointly declare the intention to and apply for the membership of Thai Private Sector Collective Action Against Corruption (CAC).
+In this regard, BAFS has its suppliers trained and invited continually.
+In 2022, on November 28, 2022, BAFS arranged a training under the topic of “Supplier Code of Conduct” for the 7th year at BAFS Grand Hall, Building 9, Bangkok Aviation Fuel Services Public Company Limited.
+BAFS invited all key suppliers as well as new suppliers to participate in the training.
+BAFS also provided coaching to suppliers who wished to jointly declare the intention to and apply for the membership of CAC.

-- BAFS requires all directors to sign for acknowledgement of the Good Corporate Governance and Anti-Corruption Policy, Anti-Corruption Policy and Code of Conduct as well as ensure no actions that may cause conflict of interest.
-BAFS also requires all exployees to sign for acknowledgement of the Good Corporate Governance and Anti-Corruption Policy, Anti-Corruption Policy, Code of Conduct, and Anti-Corruption Practical Guidelines as well as ensure no actions that may cause conflict of interest on a yearly basis.
+- BAFS requires all directors to sign for acknowledgement of the Good Corporate Governance Policy, the Anti-Corruption Policy, the Code of Conduct and use of insider information and assure no actions that may cause conflict of interest on a yearly basis.

-Moreover, on September 6, 2019, BAFS and subsidiaries attended the Anti-Corruption Day under the concept of “Thais Fight against Corruption”, arranged by Anti-Corruption Organization of Thailand (ACT).
+Moreover, BAFS and subsidiaries attended the Anti-Corruption Day in 2022 under the concept of “Leaders…Fighting against Corruption” organized by the Anti-Corruption Organization of Thailand (ACT) on Spetember 6, 2022.

-- BAFS establishes a tangible assessment monitoring process for compliance with the Anti-Corruption Policy by implementing online self-assessment systems for all executives and employees to regularly assess themselves every August.
-In 2019, 100 percent of current BAFS’s executives and employees passed the assessment with the average score at 93.70 percent.
-In the meantime, the Corporate Governance Working Group shall monitor and assess Anti-Corruption compliance results as well as report self-assessment results to the Board of Directors.
+- BAFS establishes a tangible assessment monitoring process for compliance with the Anti-Corruption Policy by implementing online self-assessment systems for all executives and employees to regularly assess themselves every year.
+In 2022, 100% of current BAFS’s executives and employees passed the assessment with the average score at 93.59%.
+In the meantime, the Corporate Governance Working Group shall monitor and assess anti-corruption compliance results as well as report self-assessment results to the Board of Directors.

 - BAFS provides whistleblowing channels in case of witness any corrupt actions as well as whistleblower protection measures.

-- BAFS has been certified as member of the Private Sector Collective Action Coalition against Corruption (CAC) since 2014.
-Its membership was recertified in 2017 and 2020 respectively.
-The Audit Committee verified accuracy of BAFS’s reference documents and self-assessment form regarding anti-corruption measures according to the CAC membership certification process and regular reviewed compliance with the Code of Conduct and anti-corruption measures.
+- BAFS has been certified as member of Thai Private Sector Collective Action Against Corruption (CAC) since 2014.
+Its membership has been continuously recertified.
+The Audit Committee verifies accuracy of BAFS’s reference documents and self-assessment form to develop anti-corruption system according to the CAC membership certification process and regularly reviews compliance with BAFS’s Code of Conduct and anti-corruption measures.